 The first number, ‘Excerpts from KYR (1990), Anaphase (1993), and Mabul (1992)’, was an impactful piece in which the dancers began wearing business attire, and they gradually tore off those garments – all but one dancer, who appeared to be stuck in some way.
 This dance was very intimate throughout, and especially towards the end as it had only two dancers left on stage.
 I thought this was an ideal introduction to the show because it was not hectic on stage, so I was able to take in the beginning of the show at calm pace.

 The second number, ‘Vox (2018)’, was the number I enjoyed the most.
-I think this was because while there were many dancers on-stage and there was a lot going on, the staging and choreography was well done so that you watch the intricate parts performance without being too overwhelmed.
+I think this was because while there there was a lot going on with many dancers on-stage, the staging and choreography was well done so that you watch the intricate parts performance without being too overwhelmed.

-The fourth number, ‘Minûtus Luminous (2018)’, was a very interesting piece inspired by Jóse León Sánchez, who was sentenced to 30 years in prison for a crime that he didn’t commit.
-The number is intended to be “a song to those families and communities who have had to live with misfortune.”* With complex staging, large structures that mimicked the inside of a dreary building, likely a jail, it was a finishing number with palpable heart and storytelling.
+The fourth number, ‘Minûtus Luminous (2018)’, was an interesting piece inspired by Jóse León Sánchez, who was sentenced to 30 years in prison for a crime that he didn’t commit.
+The number is intended to be “a song to those families and communities who have had to live with misfortune.”* With complex staging and large structures that mimicked the inside of a dreary building, likely a jail, it was a finishing number with palpable heart and storytelling.